 Increased Dry Time

 Dry and cure time is directly related to thickness.
-If you apply your coating too thick, it delays the dry time and results in debris pick-up and this in turn results in a bad appearance.
+If you apply your coating too thick when glazing tubs, it delays the dry time and results in debris pick-up and this, in turn, results in a bad appearance.

 Coatings that are applied too thick don’t cure properly.
 This can result in a fixture that is put into service before it is cured and ultimately cause damage.